 LGBTQ+ Sexual & Mental Health

-James operates from the philosophy that to be LGBTQ+ affirming, not only demands an intersectional lens, but also a stance that does not gloss over aspects of our humanity by ignoring the political.
-Our humanity is frequently politicized by people intent on misunderstanding our reality and that politicization deeply impacts our quality of life.
-To remain apolitical or neutral as an LGBTQ+ therapist is a gross denial of the realities we face.
+If you’re Black, Indigenous, Jewish, or belong to any marginalized group that is not White and Christian, then the aggression is compounded.
+James operates from the philosophy that to be LGBTQ+ affirming, not only demands an intersectional lens but transparency that does not ignore our political realities.
+Our humanity is frequently politicized by people intent on misunderstanding our experience and that politicization can deeply impact our quality of life.